 Admins can review a dedicated SCORM tab within any topic or article which has a SCORM module in order to confirm completion of individual SCORM modules (or override or reset SCORM registrations as needed).

 In reality, most organisations do not need the SCORM element enabled.
 If they are creating their content natively within Tribal Habits, they do not need any SCORM element.

 The SCORM element is typically used for two situations.

-- The organisation has existing online training content in SCORM format which it needs to host in Tribal Habits.
-This may be temporarily, before it is recreated as a native Tribal Habits experience, or permanently, for complex online learning interactions.
+The organisation has existing online training content in SCORM format which it needs to host in Tribal Habits.
+This may be temporary, before it is recreated as a native Tribal Habits experience, or permanently, for complex online learning interactions.